gvwilson/sensibleadventures/misc/bear-02.md

 holding onto the rope like a sailor holding a guide rope in a heavy storm.

-One moment Prince Lormay was calf-deep in snow.
+One moment Prince Thokmay was calf-deep in snow.
 The next, he was standing on the road with the rope in his hands.
 He blinked, then whirled around.
 The tied-together ropes stretched no more than ten yards to the saddle bag, which sat dumbly on the dry, stony